fenago/kafka-training/lab_guides/md/lab_protobuf.md

 #### Lab Solution

 Complete lab solution is available at following path.
-Run mvn commands to compile using maven cli.
+Run mvn commands to compile using maven cli:

 ```